GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

     // Compute curve data
     float3 curveDir = normalize(_CurveDir.xyz);
     float3 curveTarget = meshBase + meshUp * _CurveAmount; // <- P2
-    float3 curveEnd = CurveEnd(meshBase, curveDir, meshHeight, _Angle * Deg2Rad); // <- P3
+    float3 curveEnd = curve_end(meshBase, curveDir, meshHeight, _Angle * Deg2Rad); // <- P3
 }
 {% endhighlight %}

-We used a function here that we haven't defined yet, `CurveEnd`.
+We used a function here that we haven't defined yet, `curve_end`.
 This function computes $$P_3$$, as follows,

 {% highlight glsl %}
-float3 CurveEnd(float3 base, float3 dir, float height, float angle)
+float3 curve_end(float3 base, float3 dir, float height, float angle)
 {
     return base + height * (sin(angle) * dir + cos(angle) * float3(0,0,1));
 }
 {% endhighlight %}

+#### Updating the vertex position

 Now that we have the points of our Bezier curve, we need to compute the updated positions of the vertices.
+The offset for the vertices is given by evaluating the Bezier curve at the vertex height (normalized).

 {% highlight glsl %}
 void vert (inout appdata_full v) {